Michigan State gives Mel Tucker a $95 million, 10-year deal

 The 12th-ranked Spartans (9-2, 6-2 Big Ten) close the regular season against Penn State (7-4, 4-4) on Saturday at home.

-Tucker's contract establishes him one of the riches coaches in college football.
+Tucker's contract establishes him as one of the riches coaches in college football.

 Only Alabama's Nick Saban, one of his mentors, who makes $9,753,221 a year, is paid more on an annual basis, according to the USA Today coaches’ salaries database.